15 Best WordPress Table Plugins Tested & Compared for 2026

 Ready to dive deeper?
 Below, you’ll find detailed reviews of the best WordPress table plugins.

-1. RioVizual – All-in-One Table Plugin for WordPress
+1. RioVizual – Best All-in-one Table Plugin for WordPress

 RioVizual

-RioVizual is an all-in-one WordPress table plugin that lets you create comparison tables, pricing tables, pros and cons tables, data tables and more.
+RioVizual is an all-in-one table builder plugin that lets you create both static and dynamic tables on your WordPress website.

 Key Features

-• Supports multiple table types: Data, Comparison, Pricing, Pros and Cons
+• Supported Tables: Data, Comparison, Pricing, Product, Post, Pros and Cons

 • Drag-and-drop interface with live preview